protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 It is not clear what the best value for $k$ is.
 Therefore, this will be a parameter we will tune during the simulation analysis.

-#### TTFB scoring function
+#### Download times scoring function

-For TTFB, we cannot directly use the functions we used for bandwidth.
+For TTFB and download speed, we cannot directly use the functions we used for bandwidth.
 The reason is two-fold:

-1. Having a lower TTFB is a good thing, which means the scoring function needs to be monotonically decreasing on the TTFB
+1. Having lower download times is a good thing, which means the scoring function needs to be monotonically decreasing.
-2. Nodes may contribute both positively and negatively to the network's TTFB.
-In other words, if many nodes join the network with a high TTFB, they can lower the entire network performance.
+2. Nodes may contribute both positively and negatively to the network's download times.
+In other words, if many nodes join the network with a high times, they can lower the entire network performance.
 On the other hand, for bandwidth, nodes can only add more bandwidth, so they cannot negatively affect the network on that particular metric.

-Another important consideration here is that a single request with a very low TTFB is not very valuable to the network in general.
+Another important consideration here is that a single request with a very low speed is not very valuable to the network in general.
 One can only say that Saturn delivers a *fast* service when a significant portion of node operators are *fast*.
-With this in mind, we are not interested in incentivizing single nodes to decrease their TTFB indefinitely, but instead we want the entire network to be better than a certain threshold of TTFB.
+With this in mind, we are not interested in incentivizing single nodes to decrease their download times indefinitely, but instead we want the entire network to be better than a certain threshold of each download time metric.

-One way to encode this incentive is to use the percentage of requests of a given node operator with a TTFB lower than a predefined threshold.
+One way to encode this incentive is to use the percentage of requests of a given node operator with both TTFB and total download time lower than some predefined thresholds.
 With this new metric, we can use the exact same functions defined for bandwidth.
-At the same time, we avoid rewarding node operators on achieving a great TTFB on a few requests and, instead, reward by how much they can be better than the threshold.
+At the same time, we avoid rewarding node operators on achieving great speeds on a few requests and, instead, reward by how many of their requests are better than the thresholds.

 Why do we use the percentage instead of the number of requests?
 If we chose the number of requests, we would be indirectly considering network usage in this incentive.
-Two node operators with a TTFB always bellow the threshold would receive different rewards solely based on the number of requests they served.
+Two node operators with speeds always bellow the thresholds would receive different rewards solely based on the number of requests they served.

 #### Uptime scoring function